 The purpose of this policy is to prohibit conflicts of interest in situations involving student financial aid and to establish standards of conduct for employees with responsibility for student financial aid.
 As a participant in the federal student aid programs, and more specifically the student loan programs, Colorado State University is required to develop, publish, administer, and enforce a code of conduct that complies with the Higher Education Opportunity Act of 2008.
 The obligations set out in this policy do not modify or supersede requirements previously set forth by other State and Federal law.

-This Policy applies to all employees in Student Financial Services and all other University employees who have responsibilities related to education loans or other forms of student financial aid.
+This Policy applies to all employees in the Office of Financial Aid and all other University employees who have responsibilities related to education loans or other forms of student financial aid.
 Agents of the University with responsibility for education loans or other student financial aid are also expected to abide by the terms of this Policy.

 A. Conflict of Interest: